 As a result, many formerly full-time workers picked up freelance jobs.
 Some took jobs in the same sector or used the same skill set as their former full-time job.
 Others learned something new entirely.

 Freelance roles rarely require a degree or years of experience.
-Thanks to platforms such as GeniusU, LinkedIn Learning, Udemy, freelancers can quickly learn on-demand skills and use them to attract and win clients.
+Thanks to platforms such as GeniusU, LinkedIn Learning, and Udemy, freelancers can quickly learn on-demand skills and use them to attract and win clients.

 Freelancing is sustainable